Landgate/Medjil/README.md

 # ![Medjil](https://github.com/Landgate/Medjil/blob/main/assets/HomePage.PNG)

-This is the root user and has all the privillages and access.
+This is the root user and has all the privilages and access.
 ### Test Data
 Use the sample datasets in the folder .\Test Data\ to conduct some test calibrations.